 Infants and toddlers should be given and encouraged to eat a wide variety of foods to make sure they get the necessary vitamins and minerals to complement the rapid growth occurring in their bodies.
 A variety of foods also exposes toddlers to different textures and flavours.

-One food that is a welcome inclusion in a young child’s diet is egg.
+One food that is a welcome inclusion in a young child’s diet is an egg.
 Plunket recommends including mashed egg in a babies diet from the age of 7-8 months.
-Mashed egg is not only an easy food for a young child to eat and digest, but eggs are also the base of many healthy well balanced meals.
+The mashed egg is not only an easy food for a young child to eat and digest but eggs are also the base of many healthy well-balanced meals.

 Eggs Are Nutritious